Charleston Slip & Fall Accident Attorneys

-We are experienced handling slip-and-fall claims involving various types of injuries, for example: neck and back injuries (such as a ruptured disk), head injuries (such as a concussion), joint injuries (such as broken knees, hips, ankles and other joints) and other broken bones (such as a broken arm or leg).
+We are experienced in handling slip-and-fall claims involving various types of injuries, for example: Neck and back injuries (such as a ruptured disk), head injuries (such as a concussion), joint injuries (such as broken knees, hips, ankles, and other joints), and other broken bones (such as a broken arm or leg).

 Examples of dangerous property conditions, which may lead to a slip-and-fall or trip-and-fall accident, include:

 - Wet or slippery floors